charles-hood/gatsby-starter-foundation-personal/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---

-I am a systems engineer specializing in storage networking, based in Atlanta, Georgia.
-I believe the best music is not on your radio!
+I am a technologist and music fan living in Woodstock, Georgia.
+I believe in promoting and supporting live, local music.
+The best songs today aren't found on the radio!